 Audits and inspections are important and useful tools and should be performed by competent individuals.
-Audits and inspections are conducted to ensure that a facility's GBAC STARTM Program elements are being implemented and maintained.
-Regularly-scheduled audits are important and an integral part of a facilities cleaning, disinfection, and infectious disease prevention program.
-Audit and Inspection reports can be used as measures and metrics to be used to communicate with clients, customers and employees.
+Audits and inspections are conducted to ensure that a facility's GBAC STARTM Facility Accreditation Program elements are being implemented and maintained.
+Regularly scheduled audits are important and an integral part of a facility's cleaning, disinfection, and infectious disease prevention program.
+Audit and inspection reports can be used as measures and metrics to be used to communicate with clients, customers, and employees.